bloominstituteoftechnology/node-db-challenge/answers.md

 4. What do we need in order to have a _many to many_ relationship between two tables.

-- To have a "many to many" relationship between two tables, you need a third table to act as the middle-man between them; the middle-man table will have foreign keys referencing the two other tables.
+- To have a "many to many" relationship between two tables, you need a third table to act as the middle-man between them; the middle-man table will have foreign keys referencing the two other tables..